skedgo/fastgo-react-native/blog/blog.md

 ## Motivation

-I sometimes find myself trying to find a place, any place providing a specific service or product, and I want to find the one I can get to the fastest -- no matter which one it is.
-For example, I need to get some cash, so I need to get to an ATM -- no matter which one, just any.
-The same happens to any other kind of place, like petrol stations, grocery stores, or even McDonalds.

-TripGo API allows us to compute routes from A to B, given a single mode of transport, or even multiple modes.
-So, we are going to build a sample app, let's call it '*FastGo*', to compute the fastest way to a specific kind of place.
-We will need the current location of the user, preferred mean of transport (for simplicity we will only allow one) and a set of possible places for each available kind.

-Alternative Motivation section (Sandra)

 The TripGo API can be used in several different ways: for example, it’s possible to create trips that are most cost efficient, show the quickest route or the most environmentally friendly.
 It also allows us to compute alternative routes from A to B, given a single mode of transport or multiple modes, and it allows planning an itinerary for a whole day.

 In this blog post I will demonstrate the ability to get the fastest trip from A to B. Say, you’d like to get from your current location to the next ATM, petrol station or McDonalds by the fastest way possible.